Social Interaction Lab

 Yuliya Zubak

 Yuliya is interested in the dynamics of social groups.
 Her background is in Neuroscience from the University of Toronto, Scarborough.
 Having previously worked in genetics and molecular biology, she is excited to expand into cognitive science and hopes to pursue a PhD.
+Her current focus is on the efficiency of information sharing in networks.

 • Graduate Student